KOCE-TV: Public Media Group of Southern California

 On April 25, 2018, KCETLink Media Group and the KOCE-TV Foundation announced that they would merge, effective by the end of the first half of 2018.
 KOCE remains Los Angeles' primary PBS station but relocated its operations to KCET's facility in Burbank (maintaining its Costa Mesa location as a secondary facility).
 The two stations continue to carry their existing programming, but KCET returned to PBS.
 The merger was completed on October 1, 2018, with the combined company branded as Public Media Group of Southern California.

+In January 2024, PBS SoCal announced plans to rebrand KCET as PBS SoCal Plus starting on February 6.

 Programming

-In addition to PBS programs, KOCE also features programming focused on the communities of Orange County, such as the nightly newscast, Real Orange.
+In addition to PBS programs, KOCE features programming focused on the communities of Orange County.
 It also broadcasts several college telecourses by the Coast Community College District, which was the station's original owner.
-Programming produced by KOCE include Variety Studio: Actors on Actors.
+Programming produced by KOCE includes Variety Studio: Actors on Actors.

 News operation

 KOCE produced and broadcast the only Orange County-focused nightly newscast in the Los Angeles market, Real Orange, with a concentration on human interest and public service stories.
 The program was co-anchored by former longtime KTLA (channel 5) news/sports anchor Ed Arnold, and Ann Pulice.
 KOCE partnered with the Orange County Register for newsgathering resources for the station's newscasts, the newspaper also served as a sponsor for the program.
 The program aired five nights a week until 2009, when only two episodes a week were produced (with rebroadcasts the other three weeknights).
 The program ended in 2013 due to funding constraints.

 KOCE also operated a Weather Center stationed in La Habra Heights, located about 20 mi north of the Huntington Beach studios.
 This weather station, which only consists of a weather camera, was shown live during the weather segments of Real Orange on Monday, Wednesday and Friday evenings.
-Weather radar imagery and other forecast data are gathered from other weather sources (such as the National Weather Service), as KOCE does not employ its own weather radar.
+Weather radar imagery and other forecast data were gathered from other weather sources (such as the National Weather Service), as KOCE did not employ its own weather radar.

-Trivia

-The voice heard in KOCE's station identification spots is that of popular voice-over artist and the Voice of Disney California Adventure Park Camille Dixon.

 Technical information

-Subchannels

-The station's digital signal is multiplexed:

-On January 1, 2011, World moved from KCET-DT4 to KOCE-DT4.
+On January 1, 2011, World Channel moved from KCET-DT4 to KOCE-DT4.

 Analog-to-digital conversion

 KOCE-TV shut down its analog signal, over UHF channel 50, at 11:30 p.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 48, using PSIP to display KOCE-TV's virtual channel as 50 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 48, using virtual channel 50.